What is a professional partnership?

 A professional partnership is not a legal corporate entity.
-Therefore, the partners are personally liable for the partnership's debts.
+This means that the partners are personally liable for the partnership's debts.
 But, contrary to other partnerships, you are only allowed to make commitments on your own behalf in a professional partnership.
 This means that if you buy equipment, enter into contracts with customers or hire someone, you are the one responsible for any possible debts.
 Creditors cannot make a claim on partners.

 - The partners have issued one another power of attorney as specified in a partnership contract.